devopera/puppet-domysqldb/README.md

 Changelog
 ---------

+2013-04-10

+  * When the log files change size, the old ibdata/ib_logfiles now get moved to a safe (temporary) store in /tmp, rather than being deleted.

 2013-03-01

   * Got rid of dynamic settings.
 All settings are set normally using the $settings array.
 If settings are undefined, sensible dynamic values are calculated.